 6. Final Chopped Fiberglass Strength Layer

 Our pool manufacturing crescendo is a final layer of chopped fiberglass to provide even more strength.
 The exotherm from this layer is the final heat blanket that will continue to drive the cross-linking process of all previous layers to a full cure.
 While adding this layer, we also glass-in the lifting points on the pool.

 The concludes the manufacturing of the pool shell.
 Next, the pool is removed from the mold, trimmed and detailed, and shipped to a very excited family somewhere.

-Next topic, pool warranties
+Next topic, pool warranties.

 What You Need To Know About Fiberglass Pool Warranties

 Fiberglass pool warranties are a strange thing because, on the surface (no pun intended), they all seem pretty much the same, but they aren’t.
 Again, the fiberglass pool is the foundation of the entire project, so if you think the pool warranty is important, we would suggest taking the time to read the entire warranty from any manufacturer that you’re considering.